dishabalpande11/Flask-/README.md

 ## What is a web Framework
 A web framework is a collection of libraries which helps the web developers to create different web applications.

+## What is API
+An application programming interface (API) is a computing interface exposed by a particular software program, library, operating system or internet service, to allow third parties to use the functionality of that software application.

 # Project Details
 # Project Name :- Create a calculater using Flask
+I create a simple calculater(add,sub,mul,div) using flask and also using Postman
+### 1. Postman
+It a application to create a test of API.